-- Formative assessments allow the teacher to provide specific and frequent feedback to students to monitor progress toward mastering course objectives and include homework, quizzes, class assignments, class discussions, and other daily classwork. - Summative assessments evaluate what students learn over a defined period of time and can include tests, projects, essays, presentations, portfolios, and major papers.
+- Formative assessments allow teachers to provide specific and frequent feedback to students to monitor progress toward mastering course objectives and include homework, quizzes, class assignments, class discussions, and other daily classwork. - Summative assessments allow teachers to evaluate what students learn over a defined period of time and can include tests, projects, essays, presentations, portfolios, and major papers.

 Grades are one way to show students how to grow and self-monitor their progress.
-Teachers should have students reflect on their work and then revise work, when possible, to promote growth.
+Teachers should have students reflect on their work and make revisions or corrections, when possible, to promote growth.
 Academic knowledge and good work habits are both important to acquire for college and life.
 At CEC, teachers should balance the acquisition of academic skills and knowledge with work habits to allow students the opportunity to excel and succeed.

-• Feedback
+Feedback

-Feedback is essential in providing students with the understanding of how they are growing.
-Feedback could be in the form of grades, information on a rubric, comments in IC (Infinite Campus), verbal feedback, and/or reflection.
-It should always be focused on how the student could grow in course outcomes and learning objectives.
+Feedback is essential to helping students understand how well they are growing.

+Feedback can take the form of grades, information set in a rubric, comments in IC (Infinite Campus), verbal feedback, and self-reflection.
+Feedback should always be focused on how students could grow in achieving course outcomes and learning objectives.
 Feedback should be timely, specific, and given with the students' dignity in mind.

-• Late Assignments
+Late Assignments